-I followed a spiritual calling that unfolded over a period of about 9 months.
-I spent a large amount of this time deeply connected to the collective and Universal consciousness.
-I kept journals throughout to help me weather the storm and to capture my learning.
-I wanted to share some of them here.
+I have kept journals throughout my awakening to help me weather the storm and to capture my learning.
+I wanted to share some of the early ones here.

 Before embarking on this journey, I had gone on an intense process of clearing my heart, body and mind of personal trauma and suffering.
 This gave me a ‘fresh sheet’ from which to view the collective conscious with an unusual amount of clarity and precision.
 Despite this, I spent a lot of time deeply confused while sorting through the absolute mess that is the collective conscious and archetypal realm.